-Auburn University is fully approved by the Veterans Administration to give training under these laws.
+Auburn University at Montgomery is fully approved by the Veterans Administration to give training under these laws.
 Veterans planning to attend school under one of these laws should make application directly to the Veterans Administration and get prior approval before entering school.

-Those entering school under the benefits of any one of the laws should have sufficient funds to finance themselves for one quarter or at least until payments begin coming in from the Veterans Adminstration (approximately two months).
+Those entering school under the benefits of any one of the laws should have sufficient funds to finance themselves for one quarter or at least until payments begin coming in from the Veterans Administration (approximately two months).

-For further information write to the Office of Student Financial Aid, Auburn University at Montgomery, 435 Bell Street, Montgomery, Alabama 36104.
+For further information write to the Office of Student Financial Aid, Auburn University at Montgomery, Montgomery, Alabama 36109.